dafny-lang/dafny/docs/DafnyRef/Types.md

 remember that `-->` and `->` are subset types is in some error messages.
-For example, if you try to assign a partial function to a variable whose type is a total arrow type and the verifier is not able to prove that the partial function really is total, then you'll get an error say the subset-type constraint may not be satisfied.
+For example, if you try to assign a partial function to a variable whose type is a total arrow type and the verifier is not able to prove that the partial function really is total, then you'll get an error saying that the subset-type constraint may not be satisfied.

 For more information about arrow types, see [Section 17](#sec-arrow-types).